simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 --------------------------

 In the provided example, adding more workers quickly becomes a pain:
-You need to start them (at the bottom of the file), and to inform the master of its availability with an extra parameter.
+You need to start them (at the bottom of the file) and inform the master of its availability with an extra parameter.
 This is mandatory if you want to inform the master of where the workers are running.
 But actually, the master does not need to have this information.